 Maya Kadar Kovalsky is the eldest daughter of Naomi Prawer Kadar.
 As one of the Vice Presidents on the Board of Directors of the Naomi Foundation, she provides insight into Naomi’s perspective and professional skills, supports the team in critical decision-making, and provides media production expertise.

-Maya lives in New Jersey with her husband and children.
+Maya lives in Florida with her husband and children.

-Nadav Kadar is a Senior Vice President of International Operations at BrainPOP, an award-winning online animated educational product.
+Nadav Kadar is an entrepreneur.
+He founded two digital STEM education ventures, PlayMada Games and CanFigureIt.
+He serves on the board on BrainPOP, an award-winning online animated educational product.
 As part of the founding team of BrainPOP, Nadav has always played a crucial role in the company, providing insight and background into BrainPOP’s growth and assisting with all operational tasks.
-Nadav oversees all of BrainPOP’s international teams and products as well as serving in an advisory role as BrainPOP expands and develops.

 Nadav Kadar is the son of Naomi Prawer Kadar.
 He worked alongside Naomi while she was creating the blueprint for the BrainPOP ESL product.
 As one of the Vice Presidents of the Naomi Foundation, Nadav provides vital insight into Naomi’s passions as he shares her love for Jewish history and Judaic studies.
 Nadav supports the team in each decision and provides legal, financial, and organizational expertise.